Chartiers Creek Watershed Association

 An eroding streambank on Catfish Creek in the City of Washington had been worrying the neighboring homeowner for a long time . . . until our watershed volunteers stepped in to help.

-In two separate projects -- in May 2013 and October 2014 -- both sides of the streambank were built up and restored through the joint efforts of three local nonprofits and a municipality:
+In two separate projects -- in May 2013 and October 2014 -- both sides of the streambank were built up and restored through the joint efforts of:

 The Washington County Watershed Alliance (WCWA)